Andreas-Hum/numericalts/README.md

 ## Documentation (Coming Soon)

 Once numerical.js is fully released, detailed documentation and examples will be provided to guide you through the library's usage and functionality.
-The documentation will cover various linear algebra operations and provide code examples to help you understand how to use math.ts effectively.
+The documentation will cover various linear algebra operations, math operations and so forth, and provide code examples to help you understand how to use numerical.ts effectively.
 For now a simple documentation can be see [here](https://andreas-hum.github.io/numerical.js/)

 ## Contributing